The Mission of Opal Lee, Fort Worth's Grandmother of Juneteenth

 In January 2017, Ms. Opal journeyed to Washington, D.C., to advance her campaign and meet with then President Obama, but, "I didn't get what I wanted; he was out of town," she recalls ruefully.
 Not deterred, she returned last September with a petition in hand (you can sign the petition at opalswalk2dc.com).
 "We carried one and a half million signatures, but again, I was unable to make things happen!" says Ms. Opal, who traveled to the Capitol again this February to reintroduce the Juneteenth National Independence Day Act.
 As she said that day, "I refuse to let the efforts we've made die on the vine."

-Ms. Opal hopes that if she achieves her goal, the day will return to its original intent of educating, celebrating, informing, and bringing all people together.
+Ms. Opal believed that by achieving this goal, the day will return to its original intent of educating, celebrating, informing, and bringing all people together.
 "I don't mean just Black people," she muses.
 "Nobody is free until we're all free."